 This page tells how to turn a wooden post into a peace pole.
-For tips about choosing the wood, click choosing lumber.
-Tips for creating the text yourself are below.
+For tips about choosing the wood, click: Choosing Wood

 Getting Text on the Pole

 This usually is the first thing about which people are concerned.
-There are several options for accomplishing it.
-One is making your own templates for free as described below.
+The way I describe to do it is by printing your own templates for free to work from.

 Set the templates on the pole.
 Drag a pencil or ballpoint pen on top of the letters heavily enough to leave an impression in the wood.
 The impression is the rough guide for your paintbrush.
 You can either draw the outline of the letters or just draw the center line of each one.
 In the photo below right, I drew the center line of each as a guide for my brush strokes.